glvnst/shelltools/mdtablefmt/README.md

 # mdtablefmt

-A command-line utility for reformatting markdown tables.
+utility for reformatting markdown tables

 It reads the text for a single markdown table from the standard input and prints the table to standard output with the columns of the proper width and alignment.

 ## Example